Understanding the difference between mono or stereo can help you craft mixes with more depth and space.

 - Reverberation amount

-If the left and right speakers play the same sound at the same time; however, your brain is led to believe that sound is coming from the center.
+If the left and right speakers play the same sound simultaneously, however, your brain is led to believe that sound is coming from the center.
 We refer to this concept as phantom mono, as the sound sources are panned out to the sides, though they sound as if they are centralized.

 When it comes to audio differences that are qualitative, mono playback tends to sound punchier and direct.
 However, instruments tend to compete for space a bit more, as mono mixes layers instruments atop one another.
 Stereo playback creates the illusion of space, giving you a more exciting soundstage to work with.